-The External Request pin, ExtRqst\, is asserted by the external agent when it requires mastership of the system interface, either to perform an independent transfer or to write to the interrupt register within the RM5261.
-An independent transfer is a data transfer between two external agents or between an external agent and the memory or peripheral on the system interface.
-Following the assertion of ExtRqst\, the RM5261 tri-states its drivers allowing the external agent to use the system interface buses to complete an independent transfer.
-The external agent is responsible for returning mastership of the system interface to the RM5231 when it has completed the independent transfer and does so by executing an External Null cycle.
+The External Request pin, ExtRqst, is asserted by the external agent when it requires mastership of the system interface, either to perform an independent transfer or to write to the interrupt register within the RM5261A.
+An independent transfer is a data transfer between two external agents or between an external agent and memory or peripheral on the system interface.
+Following the asserting of the ExtRqst, the RM5261A tri-states its drivers allowing the external agent to use the system interface buses to complete an independent transfer.
+The external agent is responsible for returning mastership of the system interface to the RM5261A when it has completed the independent transfer and does so by executing an External Null cycle.